 Get a big dose of coastal scenery by deviating from the main highway.
-As you drive through Marlo, take the turn off and follow the road to Cape Conran before re-joining the road as you continue south to Lakes Entrance.
+Head south to stunning Cape Conran and visit Salmon Rocks before continuing to Marlo for lunch at its famed pub, then continue to Lakes Entrance.
 You’re in the heart of Gippsland Lakes region here, home to Australia’s largest inland waterway and where the Gippsland Lakes meet the Southern Ocean.
-Where velvety evening skies are painted by vivid sunsets, content kangaroos graze along the shoreline and the bountiful seafood is some of the best in Australia.
+The picturesque village of

 (Travel tip: Depending on where you stay the visit to Raymond Island can be done this afternoon if staying in Paynesville or Bairnsdale, or tomorrow morning if staying in Metung or Lakes Entrance to avoid driving back on yourself).